 Bret's Skew-T/Ln p Graph

-Below you'll find links to some pre-generated blank charts in PDF format.
-Two are in color, and two are in black and white.
+Below are links to program output in PDF format.
 Low-density versions have isotherm and dry adiabats drawn every 2 degrees, while the high-density versions have 1-degree separations.
+The 10mb Isobar charts draw isobars every 10mb.

 I have also posted the program that I wrote to create the blank diagrams so that you can see what the equations are like.
 (Some curves may have alternative versions of the equations in the literature, and you may want to know which I've chosen.)
 The documentation link below is a heavily annotated, nicely formatted version of the program for easy reading.
 The source code link allows you to download the code yourself.